stackforge/libra/doc/api/api.rst

 for request and response bodies.
 The request format is specified using the 'Content-Type' header and is required for operations that have a request body.
-The response format should be specified in requests using the 'Accept'header.
+The response format should be specified in requests using the 'Accept' header.
 If no response format is specified, JSON is the default.

 4.4 Persistent Connections